Leohoji/deep-learning-hyperparameter-tuning-projects/README.md

 <h3><ins>Data and Features</ins></h3>

-The dataset used in this project is a time-series data from from kaggle dataset: [NASDAQ-100 Stock Price Dataset](https://www.kaggle.com/datasets/kalilurrahman/nasdaq100-stock-price-data/data?authuser=0), this dataset contains stock prices of all NASDAQ-100 index stocks (as on Sep 2021) from 2010, I only choose AAPL index to predict.
+The dataset used in this project is a time-series data from from kaggle dataset:

+**Training data**: [NASDAQ-100 Stock Price Dataset](https://www.kaggle.com/datasets/kalilurrahman/nasdaq100-stock-price-data/data?authuser=0), this dataset contains stock prices of all NASDAQ-100 index stocks (as on Sep 2021) from 2010, I only choose AAPL index to predict.

-Testing data: 2012/01 - 2012/06 APPL historiccal stocck price data.
+**Testing data**: 2012/01 - 2012/06 APPL historiccal stocck price data.

-A **structured data** with **271680** data points, all th columns are numerical.
+A **structured data** with **271680** data points, all columns are numerical.

 | Columns   | Description                        |
 | :-------- | :--------------------------------- |